cscorley/dissertation/chapters/1_introduction/3_goals.md

 ## Research Goals and Problems {#thesis-goals}

-The primary research goal of this proposal is to evaluate the performance and reliability of topic models built on the source code histories.
+The primary research goal of this work is to evaluate the performance and reliability of topic models built on the source code histories.
 This will require configuring and executing studies in different contexts of software maintenance work, such as feature location and developer identification.